cko-gateway/Ditto/README.md

 It was designed to be run as a standalone application using Docker.

-Most of the code is part of our boilerplate Event Consumer template that we use at Checkout.com and automatically take care of Event Store connection management and logging via Serilog / Seq.
+Most of the code is part of our boilerplate Event Consumer template and automatically takes care of Event Store connection management and logging via Serilog / Seq.

 ### Configuration